The “Great” VA Loan Program

 His disability income was no barrier.
 “People had always said, ‘You can’t buy a house on disability.’
 I believed that, too, until this happened,” he says.

 VA Streamline Refinance With Energy Credits

-Lovely now plans to use the VA streamline refinance program to use to lower his interest rate from 3.875 percent to 3.25 percent and finance a replacement furnace and new air-conditioning system for his home.
+Lovely now plans to use the program to use to lower his interest rate from 3.875 percent to 3.25 percent and finance a replacement furnace and new air-conditioning system for his home.

 The streamline refinance, also known as the Interest Rate Reduction Refinance Loan (IRRRL) or VA-to-VA refi, offers easy qualifying guidelines and minimal paperwork and helps VA borrowers get a new loan with a lower rate and payment.

-The loan amount can be increased by up to $6,000 for home energy-efficiency improvements.
+The loan amount can be increased for home energy-efficiency improvements.
 Closing costs can be added to the loan amount or offset by a slightly higher interest rate.